schedule-lib/e-funny/README.md

 # i Funny

-> App publish and list memes
+> App to publish and list memes

 ## Overview